quakelive-server-standards/quakelive-server-standards/factories/README.md

 # Quake Live factories

-A Quake Live factory is a JSON file which contains sets of cvars bound to a certain game type.
-It lets you create so called game modes which basically are a game type plus cvars.
+A Quake Live factory is a set of cvars bound to a certain game type.
 It is a opportunity to set standards for and to evolve the basic game types.

 ## Calling a vote specifying a certain factory